 They have an awful accent that will not, ever, no matter what they do, go away.

 They would continue applying the same, the only, the sole stress they know to all the words they’d pronounce in any other language, including English, Italian and Spanish.

 Everything will always be stressed in the same way, always on the last syllable.

 So it’s Obamà, Salvinì, Donàld, Borìs, De Nirò, Al Pacinò, Leonardò Di Capriò, and – last but not least – Les Bitòòòòls.

 I remember having spent half an hour, at a party in Paris, trying to understand what the hell that guy was talking about, which – for your information, were The Beatles.

-To his eyes, I wasn’t worthy of any respect.
+I wasn’t worthy of any respect.